 There may be an increase in noise levels in the estuary when the cooling waters are released into the estuary.
 This may disrupt certain species in the SAC such as Sea Lamprey, Brook Lamprey, River Lamprey, Twaite Shad, Salmon and Otter.
 These species have the potential to be impacted by the low frequency sounds produced by the thermal effluent.
 However, they can temporarily leave the area if disturbed.
-Lamprey will not be impacted by an increase in noise as this species are adapted to living in highly turbid estuarine environments.
+Lamprey will not be impacted by an increase monose as this species are adapted to living Pristo one required in highly turbid estuarine environments.

-5. Stage 1 Appropriate Assessment Screening
+Formsp 5.
+Stage 1 Appropriate Assessment Screening